smithy-lang/smithy/2.0/_sources/guides/building-models/build-config.rst.txt

         Smithy will not build artifacts for abstract projections.
 Abstract projections must not define ``imports`` or ``plugins``.
     * - imports
-      - ``string[]``
+      - ``[string]``
-      - Provides a list of relative imports to include when building this specific projection.
-When a directory is encountered, all files and all files within all subdirectories are imported.
+      - Provides a list of relative imports to include when building this specific projection (in addition to any imports defined at the top-level).
+When a directory is encountered, all files in the directory tree are imported.
 Note: imports are relative to the configuration file.
     * - transforms
       - ``list<Transforms>``
       - Defines the transformations to apply to the projection.